jramos/cgminer_manager/README.md

 #### Disable audio notifications

-By default, audio is played when a warning is triggered, since as when a miner becomes unavailable or an ASC reports a bad chip.
+By default, audio is played when a warning is triggered, such as when a miner becomes unavailable or an ASC reports a bad chip.
 This can be disabled via the `enable_audio` configuration option.
 Set it to false if you don't want to hear audio notifications.
+You can toggle this setting in the UI, as well.

     var config = {
       // data reload interval in seconds